 I take my twenty minute break and get a candy bar and eat it in the break room, where people are watching a basketball game.
 There are no books to read in the break room, though there is a “Golf Digest” from last month.
 I pick up the “Golf Digest” and start to read an article about how to stop missing four-footers.
 The advice is to “relax and stay straight.”

-“I will relax and stay straight,” I tell the Golf Digest in my mind.
+“I will relax and stay straight,” I assure the Golf Digest.

 Kathy Jane comes in and sits alone, eating a sandwich from a bag.
 I do not jump up to join her, though I want to.
 We both eat in silence.